 Cyber attackers can use any USB device, not only storage drives and charging cables.

 There are numerous cases when hackers have taken control of routers and cameras and used them to collect data or conduct denial of service attacks.
 This can happen because any such device has a microcontroller that’s responsible for communication.
 However, this microcontroller isn’t protected against code changes, so hackers can make it work in a completely different way than it was initially designed to.

 For example, in 2021, security researchers discovered a printer-based attack vector that had lurked in HP printer drivers for 16 years and caused damage to hundreds of millions of machines.
 Due to this bug, hackers could gain access to a system and view, change, delete, or encrypt important data.

 If an employee inserts an infected USB device into a USB port, it will take seconds to infect the computer.
 But detecting such an attack and estimating the damage from it is much more time-consuming.
-Let’s take a look at several methods you can use to protect your sensitive data from USB-related cyber attacks.
+Let’s take a look at how to prevent sensitive data leaks caused by USB devices.

 The human factor plays a significant role in the spread of USB cyberattacks.
 An employee may be irresponsible or uninformed and use an infected USB device.
 That’s why it’s a good idea to train your employees.
 Provide employees with instructions on:

 - How to store sensitive information